 - Start feeding your baby with fruits and vegetables initially.

 Avocados are one of the most recommended first foods.
 Bananas, potatoes and green peas are also good for developing the baby’s taste.
 Mash them by hand or using your baby food processor.
 If you do not have one, you can use a normal food processor that you are using for your daily purposes.
-Choose top rated food processor of 2017 with a BPA-free bowl so that it is suitable for the baby’s health.
+Find out more information on best food processor online.
+You should choose a food processor with a BPA-free bowl so that it is suitable for the baby’s health.

 - Prepare in surplus and freeze it for later use.